jcowgar/opentx-ui/README.md

 * `TYPE_YES_NO` -- No additional parameters
 * `TYPE_BUTTON` -- No additional parameters.
 The `value` part, however, is returned as the `event` if pressed.
 Thus, the `value` of a button should not be any standard `EVT_` values
+* `TYPE_TEXT` -- Not an editable field, just text display
+* `TYPE_PIXMAP` -- Not an editable field, just a pixmap display.
+Label should be `nil` and Value should be the full path to the bitmap file.

 ## Config